anurbol/file-ml/README.md

 **HTML** is used heavily for layouting and styling information, hence it has many tags for layouting (`<header>`, `<ul>`, `<p>`) and visually decorating it (`<strong>`, `<small>`).

 **File ML** hardly can be imagined to be used for the same purpose.
 Instead, it can be used to semantically (not visually) structure information (the `<section>` tag is good for it).
-If you are doubting what does it mean to "structure" information, you can think of it as splitting monolithic, multi-concern text (code) to smaller parts that have their own, focused concern.
+If you are doubting what does it mean to "structure" information, you can think of it as splitting monolithic, multi-concern text (or code!) to smaller parts that have their own, focused concern.

 ### Similar: used to manipulate elements